avajs/ava/docs/recipes/babel.md

 	}
 }
 ```

+You **must** configure the preset in the `testOptions` in order to preserve the ES module syntax.
+AVA will still apply the preset if you configure it in other files (for instance a `.babelrc` file).
+This is [due to a Babel issue](https://github.com/babel/babel/issues/7920).

 You'll have to use the [`esm`](https://github.com/standard-things/esm) module so that AVA can still load your test files.
 [See our recipe for details](./es-modules.md).